 Thanks for popping in to visit with me.
-Come and grab a cuppa while I share what's going on around our little cottage.......just a hop, skip & a jump from the Murray River in country Victoria.
+Come and grab a cuppa while I share what's going on around our little cottage.......We live just near the Murray River in country Victoria, Australia.

 est 5Feb, 2010